Encore EVV — complete component and decision matrix

 Monthly retainer

 Monthly maintenance investment is scoped and agreed separately from the build contract.
-Typical engagement for a platform of this complexity and compliance requirement: $4,000–$8,000/month depending on scope and included hours.
 A formal maintenance scope agreement is recommended before Ohio go-live, covering all four areas above with defined SLAs and response times.
+Multi-tenant operation expands maintenance scope — additional agencies on the platform increase aggregator pipeline monitoring, exception handling, and compliance reporting obligations.